OpenHistoricalMap/ohm-inspector/README.md

 `apiVersion` -- The API version to use when querying the OpenStreetMap/OpenHistoricalMap Overpass API.
 This should be set to *0.6* and not changed.

-`onFeatureLoaded(feature)` -- An optional callback function to handle a feature loaded by `selectFeature()`, beyond the panel's own behavior of showing the feature.
+`onFeatureLoaded(type, id, featurexml)` -- An optional callback function to handle a feature loaded by `selectFeature()`, beyond the panel's own behavior of showing the feature.
 Within the function, `this` refers to the OpenHistoricaMapInspector control.
+Params passed in will be the OSM feature type selected, the OSM feature ID selected, and the resulting XML DOM object https://www.w3schools.com/xml/xml_parser.asp.

+`onFeatureFail(type, id)` -- An optional callback function to handle an error condition when trying to fetch data via `selectFeature()`.
+This includes server errors, network errors, and the feature not being found.
+Within the function, `this` refers to the OpenHistoricaMapInspector control.
+Params passed in will be the OSM feature type and feature ID selected.

 ### Methods